barreleye/barreleye/README.md

 1. **Scalable.** Optimized for demanding business use-cases.
 1. **Extendable.** API-based interface so it can be integrated into other systems.
 1. **Multi-chain.** Supports Bitcoin and EVM-based networks (with ability to add more).

-**Note:** This is an actively developed work-in-progress and not yet ready for production.
-Use at your own risk ⚠️

 ## Download